Check for solution:

 Naked Triples

 Naked triples occur in rows or columns when you have three candidates that overlap.
-The digits do not need to be the same for every cell, but this will tell you that those will be for certain in that row or column, allowing you to eliminate other possibilities.
+The digits do not need to be the same for every cell, but this will tell you that those digits will be, for certain, in that row or column, allowing you to eliminate other possibilities.

 For example, if you have the combination of 6/8 – 8/4 – 6/4 in the same row, you know that these 3 digits will be in that row regardless of their right placement.
 You can then eliminate these numbers from your pencil notes on the remaining rows of their square.